 The full time programme consists of a total of 156 credits.
 The quantitative value of a credit is equivalent to 20 hours of student learning activities (including both contact hours and all other forms of student learning activities) for taught course or 27 hours of work for practicum, under supervision of an experienced psychologist.
-Candidates are required to complete 19 compulsory courses, including 15 taught courses (6 credits each) (a total of 90 credits), 3 practicum courses (18 credits each) (a total of 54 credits for PSYC6012 Practicum I, PSYC6013 Practicum II and PSYC6014 Practicum III) and a 2-year dissertation research course (12 credits) (PSYC6007 Dissertation research).
-10 of the taught courses are normally taken in the first year and the remaining 5 in the second year.
+Candidates are required to complete 21 compulsory courses, including 15 taught courses (6 credits each) (a total of 90 credits), 5 practicum courses (a total of 54 credits) and a 2-year dissertation research course (12 credits).
+10 of the taught course are normally taken in the first year and the remaining 5 in the second year.
 Duration of each taught course is normally one semester and consists of three hours of weekly lectures, discussions, seminars or workshops.
 The courses are as follows: